bluenote-1577/c2invariant_cw_code/README.md

 Code for computing c_2 invariants of completed primitive graphs in phi4 theory using the Chevalley-Warning method and polynomial manipulation.

+A list of c_2s computed at 11 loops using this method is included.

 ## Requirements

 * [Giac : C++ library for symbolic computation](https://www-fourier.ujf-grenoble.fr/~parisse/giac.html) - The code was tested with version 1.4.9-59.
 The linear algebra library was used to compute symbolic determinants for Dodgson polynomials.
 The instructions for installing the library are [here](https://www-fourier.ujf-grenoble.fr/~parisse/giac_compile.html).